Diverging Preferences: When do Annotators Disagree and do Models Know?: Reward Models make Decisive Decisions over Divisive Preferences

 \textbf{MSE-Regression} is an alternative method that utilizes the individual Likert-5 scores for each response found in Regression-style datasets such as HelpSteer2 dataset \citep{wang2024helpsteer2}.
 Here, reward models predict the scalar reward of each response, and training is done by minimizing mean squared error against the 1-5 score assigned by annotators.
 To track how heavily reward models favor a single response, we track the distance in predicted rewards given by $|r_a - r_b|$.

+\textbf{Large-Scale, SOTA Reward Models} We also inlcude two large-scale, state-of-the-art reward models in our analysis. \textbf{Skywork-Reward-Gemma-2-27B-v0.2}~\citep{skyworkreward} is a bradley-terry reward model trained from Gemma-2-27B-Instruct~\citep{gemmateam2024gemma2improvingopen}. \textbf{Llama-3.1-Nemotron-70B-Reward} is a reward model based on Llama-3.1-70B-Instruct that utilizes a novel approach that combines standard Bradely-Terry and MSE-regression training methods aggregated labels.
+Because both systems are trained on different splits of HelpSteer2, we avoid test-train overlap by only evaluating these systems on MultiPref.

-\paragraph{Setting} We train separate reward models for each dataset based on Llama-3-8B-Instruct~\citep{dubey2024llama}, and evaluate on 500 held-out test examples from each dataset.
-We do not train MSE-Regression models on the Multipref dataset, as they utilize the individual Likert-5 scores for each response available only in Helpsteer2.
-In Table~\ref{tab:main_results}, we present results comparing preference strength on examples with different levels of annotator agreement: \textit{High-Agreement Prefs.:} where no annotators rejected the majority's chosen response. \textit{High-Agreement Ties:} where the majority of annotators labeled the instance as a tie. \textit{Diverging Prefs (All)} all examples where annotators disagreed, filtering out instances where all annotators responses were ties or only had slight preferences for either response. \textit{Diverging Prefs (Substantial)} a subset of diverging preferences where annotators significantly preferred both responses (0.11\% and 15\% of all Multipref and Helpsteer2 examples, respectively).
+\textbf{Results} We train separate reward models for each dataset based on Llama-3-8B-Instruct~\citep{dubey2024llama}, and evaluate on 500 held-out examples from each dataset.
+In Table~\ref{tab:main_results}, we present results comparing preference strength on examples with different levels of annotator agreement: \textit{High-Agreement Prefs.:} where no annotators rejected the majority's chosen response. \textit{High-Agreement Ties:} where the majority of annotators labeled the instance as a tie. \textit{Diverging Prefs (All)} all examples where annotators disagreed, filtering out instances where all annotators responses were ties or only had slight preferences. \textit{Diverging Prefs (Substantial)} a subset of diverging preferences where annotators significantly preferred both responses (11\% and 15\% of all MultiPref and Helpsteer2 examples, respectively).